 - Remember that experiences affect future behaviors.
 If a customer has an excellent experience in a given channel, that’s the channel they’ll return to.
 If they try the website, get frustrated, and then get help from the call center, they’ll return to the call center.

 - Use incentives.
-Union Gas waived the deposit requirement for new customers who signed up for online account access, paperless billing, budget billing, and other programs.
+Waive deposits and offer rebates to customers who sign up for online account access, paperless billing, budget billing, and other programs.

 - Use data again.
-Software from data analytics company ClickFox and other tools will tell you what customers are trying to do at different stages of their journey, and show you where they’re giving up.
+Use data analytics and journey mapping to understand what customers are trying to do at different stages of their website visit and to see where they’re giving up.

 2. Deliver proactive communications

 Several utilities, including Entergy and Pepco, saw their call volume plunge after implementing proactive outage communications.
-In 2014, we learned from iFactor—a vendor that provides customer interaction management software—that when some utilities delivered outage notifications and maps through a variety of channels, they saw call-volume reductions in the range of 9% to 15% during outage events.
+In 2014, we learned from iFactor (now KUBRA)—a vendor that provides customer interaction management software—that when some utilities delivered outage notifications and maps through a variety of channels, they saw call-volume reductions in the range of 9% to 15% during outage events.